w3c/yml2vocab/README.md

   - `comment` refers to a longer description of the term, and can be used for blocks in the `class`, `property` and `individual` top-level blocks.
 It may include [HTML Flow content elements](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories).
 The comment will be encapsulated into an HTML `<div>` element and will then be displayed verbatim in the HTML version of the vocabulary, and as a literal of type `rdf:HTML` in the JSON-LD and Turtle versions.
 Note that the Markdown syntax for simple formatting, like the use of backtick for `<code.../>`, may also be used.
   - `type` refers to RDF types.
 Note that the tool automatically adds types like `rdf:Property`, `rdfs:Class`, etc.; this key is to be used for the vocabulary specific types only.
   - `defined_by` should be a URL, or a list thereof, referring to the formal definition(s) of the term.
-  - `see_also` refers to one or more blocks with `label` and `url` keys, providing a human readable title and a URL, respectively, to an external document that can be referred to by the description of the term.
+  - `see_also` refers to one or more blocks with `label` and `url` keys, providing a human-readable title and a URL, respectively, to an external document that can be referred to by the description of the term.
 (These are translated into an `rdfs:seeAlso` term in the vocabulary.)
   - The `status` key refers to a string that can be `stable`, `reserved`, or `deprecated`.
 The terms are divided, in the HTML output, into these three sections. `stable` is the default.
   - The `deprecated` key refers to a boolean, signaling whether term is deprecated or not.
 Default is `false`.
 This property is a leftover from earlier version and is overwritten, if applicable, by the value of `status`.
   - The `context` key refers to list of URLs or two special keywords.
 It is used to add information on JSON-LD `@context` file(s) that "mention" the term; the list of URLs refer to the relevant `@context` file.
 If the value is `vocab`, and a global `@context` file is defined in the `vocab` block, that "default" `@context` is used.
 Finally, if the value of the property is `none`, there is no context file reference for the term.
 The default setting is `vocab` (i.e., unless it is otherwise specified, the default value is used for the term).
   - The `example` key refers to on or more blocks with `label` and `json` keys, providing a (JSON) example with a title.
 These examples are placed, in the HTML version, to the end of the section referring to a term (the examples are ignored in the Turtle and the JSON-LD versions).
 Care should be taken to use the `"|"` [block style indicator](https://yaml-multiline.info) in the YAML file for the examples.

-  For these blocks the `id` key, and either the `comment` or the `defined_by` keys, are _required_.
-All the others are optional.

 - Top level blocks:
   - `vocab`: a block with the `id` and the `value` keys defining the prefix and the URL of the vocabulary, respectively.
-The `id` provides a prefix that can be used in the vocabulary descriptions, e.g., for cross references.
+The `id` provides a prefix that can be used in the vocabulary descriptions, e.g., for cross-references.
 The additional, optional `context` key may provide a default context file reference (as a URI), used by all terms unless locally overwritten (see above).

-  - `prefix`: definition of a prefixes, and corresponding URLs, for each external external vocabulary in use, defined by the `id` and `value` keys, respectively.
+  - `prefix`: definition of a prefixes, and corresponding URLs, for each external vocabulary in use, defined by the `id` and `value` keys, respectively.

     Some id/value pairs are defined by default, and it is not necessary to define them here.
 These are: `dc` (for `http://purl.org/dc/terms/`), `owl` (for `http://www.w3.org/2002/07/owl#`), `rdf` (for `http://www.w3.org/1999/02/22-rdf-syntax-ns#`), `rdfs` (for `http://www.w3.org/2000/01/rdf-schema#`), `xsd` (for `http://www.w3.org/2001/XMLSchema#`), and `schema` (for `http://schema.org/`).